atamahjoubfar/warped-stretch-transform/README.md

 # warped-stretch
-A MATLAB package for design of warped stretch transform
+A MATLAB package for design of warped stretch transform.